-Whistleblowing occurs when an employee raises concerns, usually to their employer or a regulator, about a particular type of workplace danger or illegality that affects others.
-The Public Interest Disclosure Act 1998 is the key piece of whistleblowing legislation protecting employees who 'blow the whistle' in the public interest.
-Both employer and employee may have a lot at stake in a whistleblowing scenario, and having and supporting a clear policy and procedure for raising concerns can help to minimise risk.
+Whistleblowing occurs when an individual raises concerns, usually to their employer or a regulator, about a workplace danger or illegality that affects others.
+The Public Interest Disclosure Act 1998 is the key piece of UK legislation protecting individuals who 'blow the whistle' in the public interest.
+Both employer and worker may have a lot at stake in a whistleblowing scenario, and developing and promoting a clear and robust policy for raising concerns can help to minimise risk.

 This factsheet outlines the legal position on whistleblowing and suggests sources of guidance.
-It explores the benefits of having a whistleblowing policy to employers, and what this policy should contain.
+It explores the benefits of having a whistleblowing policy and what the policy should cover.
 It advises employers on how to implement an effective whistleblowing procedure while supporting sincere whistleblowers from start to finish.